DreamSpoon/AMH2B/README.md

 If all works correctly then the old rig is animating inside your MHX rig, and this controls the original MHX rig's bones.

 ### Instructions to use the script:
 Before pressing this button, select all of:
-	-rig with the animation you want transferred to MHX rig -objects attached to MHX rig with 'Armature' modifier (e.g. clothes, skin, hair, eyebrows) -MHX rig
+1) Rig with the animation you want transferred to MHX rig
+2) Objects attached to MHX rig with 'Armature' modifier (e.g. clothes, skin, hair, eyebrows)
+3) MHX rig

 Select the MHX rig last.